Redis Counter Architecture for Distributed API Throttling

 Edge & Reverse Proxy Interception

 Offloading counter logic to the network layer reduces backend latency and standardizes 429 response headers.
-For edge-level enforcement, teams frequently adopt Nginx Rate Limiting Configuration to offload counting logic, reduce backend latency, and standardize 429 response headers.
+For edge-level enforcement, teams frequently configure NGINX’s limit_req_zone / limit_req directives or the Kong rate-limiting plugin to offload counting logic before requests reach application servers.

 Reverse proxies can integrate with Redis via modules like ngx_http_redis_module or envoy-ratelimit.
 The architecture follows: